franciscop/server-next/docs/documentation/router/readme.md

 }).then(...);
 ```

-Or you could also just disable it if you know what you are doing:
+If you have a different auth method and you know what you are doing, you can also disable it:

 ```js
 server({ security: { csrf: false } }, ...);